Raphael and La Fornarina: Versions

-'Following the 1813 version of Raphael and La Fornarina he produced four additional versions in 1825, 1830, 1840, and 1860.'
-'He also produced one signed drawing and four prints illustrating the two subjects.'
-"Ingres explained his decision in 1860 to undertake yet a fourth version in oils by saying, 'I am taking up again the picture of Raphael and La Fornarina, my last edition of this subject, which will, I hope, cause the others to be forgotten.'"
-Rosalind Krauss disproves the theory that Ingres created various versions of his artwork for 'the pursuit of perfection', but rather that:"Through this movement of repeatability its 'perfection' has been breeched in advance.
-Because - and this was precisely Ingres' practice if not his 'intention' -each repetition is always a recontextualization of the model -a change in scale, medium, site.
+Ingres painted four additional versions in 1825, 1830, 1840, and 1860.
+Ingres explained his reason for once again repeating the subject in 1860: "I am taking up again the picture of Raphael and La Fornarina, my last edition of this subject, which will, I hope, cause the others to be forgotten."
+This final version remained unfinished at his death in 1867.
+Ingres also produced one signed drawing of the subject.
+Rosalind Krauss disputes the theory that Ingres created various versions of his artwork for 'the pursuit of perfection', but says that:Through this movement of repeatability its 'perfection' has been breeched in advance.
+Because – and this was precisely Ingres' practice if not his 'intention' – each repetition is always a recontextualization of the model – a change in scale, medium, site.
 Each repetition thus as well involves a change in meaning.
 This is a change to which the model itself has always, and in advance, been open.
-The model's 'truth', its absolute ness, its indivisible self-presence, has never, theoretically, been possible."Over his life time, Ingres's interests shifted from 'oil replica' toward the technology of mechanical reproduction.'
+The model's 'truth', its absolute ness, its indivisible self-presence, has never, theoretically, been possible.